View Clifton Fichtner's Obituary on stardem.com and share memories

 |

-EASTON - Clifton Wales Fichtner of Easton, Md. and previously of Old Greenwich, CT, died Sunday, March 3, 2019 in Easton, Md.
+EASTON - Clifton Wales Fichtner of Easton, Md., and previously of Old Greenwich, Conn., died Sunday, March 3, 2019, in Easton, Md.
 He was 91.
-Mr. Fichtner was born and raised in Fayetteville, Arkansas, the son of Madeline and Charles C. Fichtner.
+Mr. Fichtner was born and raised in Fayetteville, Ark., the son of Madeline and Charles C. Fichtner.

-He is predeceased by his wife of 53 years, Elleanor W. Fichtner, of Easton, Md.; son, Charles C. Fichtner II, of Easton, Md.; daughter, Christianne C. Fichtner, of Denver, CO; son, Dean W. Fichtner, of New Canaan, CT; and 10 grandchildren.
+He is predeceased by his wife of 53 years, Elleanor W. Fichtner,of Easton, Md.; son, Charles C. Fichtner II of Easton, Md.; daughter, Christianne C. Fichtner of Denver, Colo.; son, Dean W. Fichtner of New Canaan, Conn.; and 10 grandchildren.

 A private memorial will be held at a future date in Greenwich.